Trans Mountain pipeline: Debate

-The expansion project has faced criticism, particularly from environmentalists and First Nations groups.
-The existing and proposed pipelines ship diluted bitumen through the Strait of Juan de Fuca, an extremely sensitive environmental region.
+The expansion project faced criticism, particularly from environmentalists and First Nations groups.
 To reach the terminus, tankers have to pass through a very narrow channel of shallow water from the open sea, still putting leaks at risk due to vehicle crashes.
-Environmentalists have expressed concern about the heightened risk of an oil spill in the Burrard Inlet resulting from the expansion, which entails the obstruction of 30% of the inlet and a seven-fold increase in tanker traffic, according to Stand.earth, formerly ForestEthics.
+Environmentalists expressed concern about the heightened risk of an oil spill in the Burrard Inlet resulting from the expansion, which entailed the obstruction of 30% of the inlet and a seven-fold increase in tanker traffic, according to Stand.earth, formerly ForestEthics.

-Those who support the pipeline say that it will create jobs and that it has a lower risk of spilling oil than transporting oil by rail, which pipeline proponents say would otherwise have to be used.
+Those who supported the expansion said that it would create jobs and that it had a lower risk of spilling oil than transporting oil by rail, which pipeline proponents said would otherwise have to be used.
 A 2014 study by Simon Fraser University claimed that Kinder Morgan overestimated the economic benefits of the pipeline expansion.
 From 2008 through 2018, Western Canadian Select (WCS), Canada's benchmark for heavy crude oil sold at an average discount of US$17 against the benchmark for light oil, West Texas Intermediate (WTI).
 This widened to a record US$50 in the fall of 2018 with the price of WCS hitting a record low of less than US$14 a barrel.

 Despite federal government approval, seven Federal Court challenges were filed by the municipalities of Vancouver and Burnaby, and the Tsleil-Waututh, Squamish, Kwantlen, and Coldwater First Nations.
 In November 2017, Minister of Natural Resources Jim Carr stated that the federal government had sent a letter in support of a dispute resolution process to the National Energy Board to expedite any future disputes over provincial or municipal permits impeding the expansion.
 BC Environmental Minister George Heyman accused the federal government of interfering with an independent review of the project, arguing that "it's both a highly unusual and a highly troubling intrusion on a province's right to enforce its own permits, its own regulations and the interests of its own citizens".

-On January 30, 2018, the B.C. government proposed a restriction on increases to the amount of diluted bitumen that can be imported into the province from Alberta, until the completion of studies on whether potential spillage could be mitigated.
+On January 30, 2018, the B.C. government proposed a restriction on increases to the amount of diluted bitumen that could be imported into the province from Alberta, until the completion of studies on whether potential spillage could be mitigated.
 The province also announced an intent to consult with local communities and First Nations among others.
 Alberta premier Rachel Notley criticized the proposal as being a stalling tactic on Trans Mountain expansion, explaining that "the B.C. government has every right to consult on whatever it pleases with its citizens.
 It does not have the right to rewrite our constitution and assume powers for itself that it does not have."
 On February 6, 2018, Notley ordered the Alberta Gaming and Liquor Commission to cease future imports of British Columbia wine as a retaliatory sanction over these moves.
 The wine sanctions were lifted on February 22, 2018.